Trans-Pacific Partnership: United States public opinion

 In a 2018 study conducted on general foreign trade, researchers have found that a sizable majority of U.S. adults view foreign trade as conducive to U.S. growth rather than a foreign threat.
 In an international context, however, Americans generally are among the least likely to support the Trans-Pacific Partnership.
 A clear partisan divide existed among the U.S. public in supporting the trade deal, with those who identify as members of the Democratic Party or are politically independent being more likely to have a positive opinion of it than those who are members of the Republican Party.
 Moreover, younger people are more likely to support it than their elders.

 President Donald Trump has expressed opposition to the TPP as a tenet of his 2016 election platform, which contributed to his popularity.
 Critics complained that while Trump has worked to contain the economic and geostrategic influence of China, withdrawing from the TPP reduced the effectiveness of a treaty that was designed to do exactly that.

-In any case, free trade has been a politically contentious issue in the U.S. Many Presidential candidates vigorously oppose it while those who initially stood behind it became a lot less vocal in their support.
+In any case, free trade has been a politically contentious issue in the U.S. Many Presidential candidates vigorously oppose it while those who initially stood behind it became much less vocal in their support.
 Following the 2020 Presidential election, there is little enthusiasm for the TPP among elected officials in the federal government.